n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.contentful.md

 # Contentful

-Contentful node allows you to automate work in the Contentful platform and integrate Contentful with other applications. n8n has built-in support for a wide range of Contentful features, which includes basic operations like getting assets, content types, entries, locales, and space.
+The Contentful node allows you to automate work in the Contentful platform and integrate Contentful with other applications. n8n has built-in support for a wide range of Contentful features, which includes basic operations like getting assets, content types, entries, locales, and space.

 On this page, you'll find a list of operations the Contentful node supports and links to more resources.